erickcastelli/HLA_genotyping/README.md

 > bcftools norm -m-any VCF > BIALLELIC.VCF

 ## STEP 7 - Calling phasing sets directly from the sequencing data
-In this step, we will infer phase sets (micro haplotypes) directly from the sequencing data.
+In this step, we will infer phase sets (the micro haplotypes) directly from the sequencing data.
 For that, there are two options: ReadBackedPhasing grom GATK 3.8, or WhatsHap.
-Both methods work well, but here we will address only the ReadBackedPhasing.
+Both methods work well, but here we will address only the ReadBackedPhasing method.

-To use ReadBackedPhasing and parallelize runs in different cores, please use the support script of phasex (https://github.com/erickcastelli/phasex)
+To use ReadBackedPhasing and parallelize runs in different cores, please use the support script from phasex (https://github.com/erickcastelli/phasex).
+You should get familiar with phasex to understang how to do it, but it is a simple task using a Perl script.

-Copy all hla-mapper BAM files and their indexes to the same folder.
-Then, run the script as indicated.
 The script will split your VCF files, one for each sample, run ReadBackedPhasing in parallel, and join all files in a single VCF.

-The input for the script in the BIALLELIC.VCF file.
+The input for this step is the BIALLELIC.VCF file.

-After that, the phased VCF file contains phase sets in the HP format.
-These phase sets will be considered in the haplotyping procedure.
+After that, the VCF file produced by the script (BIALLELIC.RBP.VCF) contains phase sets in the HP format.
+These phase sets will be considered in the upcoming haplotyping procedure.

 ## STEP 8 - Removing unphased singletons
+Shapeit4, which is used combined with phasex to call haplotypes, or any probabilistic method for haplotyping, does not handle properly unphased singletons.
+Singletons are variants that have occurred in just one sample in heterozygosis.
+Thus, we need to remove them to proceed to the next step.

+To do that, we can use script /support/remove_unphased_singleton_from_normalized_rbp.pl

+This method will remove from your BIALLELIC.RBP.VCF file all unphased singletons, producing 3 files: one VCF without singletons (BIALLELIC.RBP.NOSINGLETON.VCF), a separate file with the unphased singletons (BIALLELIC.RBP.unphased_singletons.VCF), and a log file.
+Please keep all these files.

 ## STEP 9 - Calling haplotypes